 Improper light conditions can kill a ponytail palm if you aren’t careful.
 These are plants that like things to be bright, and you’re going to want to place them in the sunniest room in your house.

-If you currently have your ponytail palm in a room that receives very little sun, then that’s likely the cause of your problems.
-To get your ponytail palm to thrive, you’re going to want to place it near a window where it can get the sunlight that it needs.
+If you currently have your palm in a room that receives very little sun, that’s likely the cause of your problems.
+To get your plant to thrive, you’re going to want to place it near a window where it can get the sunlight that it needs.

-You don’t want the ponytail palm to be in direct sunlight, though.
+You don’t want it to be in direct sunlight, though.
 This is a plant that is going to do best with indirect sunlight that is very constant.

 Give your ponytail palm lots of sun without placing it in direct sunlight.
 You can place the plant near a window without getting too close so that it won’t get burned.